Ole Cup: Saturday, April 29th, 2023

 - Any individual or group of First-Year, Sophomore, Junior, or Senior students enrolled at St. Olaf at the time of application.

-- Applicants must be in good academic standing and have maintained professional conduct as a student*
+- Applicants must be in good academic standing and have maintained professional conduct as a student.*

-- At least one member on the team must be between the ages of 19-30 on May 2, 2015.
+- At least one member on the team must be between the ages of 19-30 on April 23, 2023.